hstreamdb/hstream/CODE_OF_CONDUCT.md

 # Code of Conduct

-The Z.Haskell project adheres to the [Haskell Foundation Guidelines For Respectful Communication](https://haskell.foundation/guidelines-for-respectful-communication/).
+The hstream project adheres to the [Haskell Foundation Guidelines For Respectful Communication](https://haskell.foundation/guidelines-for-respectful-communication/).
 This describes the minimum behavior expected from all contributors.

 ## Enforcement